All Saints Secondary School

 Sekolah Menengah Kebangsaan All Saints is a single-session secondary school located in Jalan Teluk Likas of Kota Kinabalu, Sabah, Malaysia.
 It is also known as All Saints Secondary School and SM All Saints for short.
 The school was opened in 1903 when Kota Kinabalu was known as Jesselton, making it one of the oldest schools in Kota Kinabalu.

 The current principal of the school is Dr. Mary Gambidau.
-The school is recognised as one of the leading secondary schools in the state.
-All Saints has been ranked amongst the highest-achieving schools in Sabah.

-The school's motto is"Quod Facimus Id Perficimus" which means "What We Do We Carry Through" in Latin.

 History

 All Saints Secondary School is a part of the Anglican Diocese of Sabah.
 The development of Anglican Church schools was inspired by foreign settlers to provide education to their children.
 The Diocese also owns other secondary schools, primary schools and kindergartens in Sabah and also in West Malaysia (with joint ownership along with its sister diocese known as the Diocese of West Malaysia).

 Early days

 All Saints was built on 1 April 1903 as one of the earliest schools in Kota Kinabalu (Jesselton).
 Its humble beginning was in a borrowed government building that served as an office.
 The school was officially declared open by Governor Sir E.W.
 Birch and Lady Birch on 22 December 1903 and it was firstly named as King Edward VII School after the then-reigning King of Great Britain and the British Empire.

-King Edward VII School at that time, under the charge of Mr. Chai Ah Soon, was basically a one-man show, for he doubled as the headmaster and form teacher.
+King Edward VII School at that time, under the charge of Chai Ah Soon, was basically a one-man show, for he doubled as the headmaster and form teacher.
 It started with only about 30 students, all boys and mostly Chinese, and they were divided into five groups ranging from standard one to five.
 The students learned simple arithmetic, English grammar, reading, writing and Bible studies.
-On 25 May 1905, the boys of the school were invited to participate in sports events organized by the police department.
-This marked the beginning of sports in the school.